 There are several types of Vitamin D supplements available in Hong Kong, namely ergocalciferol (calciferol, Vitamin D2), colecalciferol (Vitamin D3), dihydrotachysterol, alfacalcidol (1α-hydroxycholecalciferol), and calcitriol (1,25-dihydroxycholecalciferol).

-Vitamin D3 is mainly used for prevention and treatment of Vitamin D deficiency.
+Vitamin D3 is mainly used for the prevention and treatment of Vitamin D deficiency.

 Common dosing schedule: